Lal Bagh Palace

 Site History and Significance

-An iconic palace of nineteenth-century India
+An Iconic Palace of Nineteenth-Century India

-The construction of Lal Bagh Palace, or the Red Palace, began in the late nineteenth century and was completed in 1926 by the Holkar dynasty, one of the most powerful Maratha rulers of India.
-The architecture reflects Italian Renaissance Revival style, making it one of India’s finest neo-classical buildings.
-It is renowned for its European influenced interiors, among the finest surviving of this period in India.
+The construction of Lal Bagh Palace, or the Red Palace, began in the late nineteenth century and was completed in 1926 by the Holkar dynasty, whose leaders were some of the most powerful Maratha rulers of India.
+The architecture reflects Italian Renaissance Revival style, making it one of India’s finest neoclassical buildings.
+It is renowned for its European-influenced interiors, among the finest surviving from this period in India.
 The garden can be reached through Lal Bagh’s vast entrance gates bearing the Holkar coat of arms.

-Though it is reputed to have been the best garden palace in central India, today Lal Bagh is in dire need of conservation.
-Once the family left the palace it fell into decay.
+In the 1980s, the palace was handed over to the state government of Madhya Pradesh.
+Since then, it has faced the challenges of a very minimal budget allocation.
+As a result, though it is reputed to have been the best garden palace in central India, Lal Bagh is today in dire need of conservation.
 Peeling plaster, damage to the roof, water infiltration, and the faded splendor of the richly furnished rooms all require urgent attention.

 The Madhya Pradesh Monuments Project

 In 2011, World Monuments Fund (WMF) began working with the Madhya Pradesh government to realize a project covering a selection of approximately 40 sites across the state.
 The project included engaging consultants to assess, document, and plan for heritage conservation projects; developing conservation management plans; and monitoring the implementation of select work to completion.
 The Madhya Pradesh Monuments Project is intended to serve as a model of sustainable management for conservation projects in India and around the world.
 One of the most iconic palaces in Madhya Pradesh, Lal Bagh was selected as a Madhya Pradesh Monuments Project featured site.